 To enjoy your walk make sure you wear suitable clothing and carry plenty of drinking water.
 Photo: Robert Ashdown, Queensland Government.

 Essentials to bring

 - for walking, wear suitable shoes, sunscreen, a hat and long-sleeved shirt and carry drinking water and insect repellent.

-Domestic animals are not permitted in Mon Repos Conservation Park.
+Domestic animals are not permitted in Mon Repos Regional Park.
 Penalties apply to people who bring domestic animals into the park.

 Climate and weather

-Mon Repos Conservation Park has a mild subtropical climate.
+Mon Repos Regional Park has a mild subtropical climate.
 In summer, evenings can be humid.
 Weather forecasts are available from the Bureau of Meteorology.